Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: A framework for local face lattices

-We show the second part of the result.
-For $F$ a face of $C$, by \Cref{loc:facial_subspace_characterisation_of_convex_faces.statement} $F = C \cap \aff(F)$ and $C \setminus F$ is convex.
-But then $C \setminus \aff(F) = C \setminus (\aff(F) \cap C) = C \setminus F$, and therefore $C \setminus \aff(F)$ is convex, which makes $\aff(F)$ an affine facial subspace. \end{proof} In this work, we focus on ``local" affine facial subspaces; the subset of affine facial subspaces that contain a point $x \in C$.
+\textbf{2) ($\impliedby$)} We are given a supporting subspace $L$ such that $F = L \cap C$.
+Since $\aff(F) \subseteq L$, $\aff(F) \cap C \subseteq L \cap C$.
+On the other hand, $L \cap C = F \subseteq \aff(F) \cap C$ because $F \subseteq C$.
+Therefore, $F = \aff(F) \cap C$, the first of the two properties in \Cref{loc:characterization_of_convex_faces_by_supporting_subspaces.statement}.
+For the second property, $C \setminus F = C \setminus (C \cap L) = C \setminus L,$ and therefore $C \setminus F$ is convex. \end{proof} In this work, we focus on ``local" supporting subspaces; the subset of supporting subspaces that contain a point $x \in C$.
 These subsets have some additional nice algebraic properties.
-We find it useful to generalize this idea of ``locality" to affine facial subspaces that are localized at a set $S \subseteq C$ instead of only at points, i.e., we consider all affine subspaces that contain $S$.
-To emphasize this connection, we use the word ``at" to describe the containment of $S$: "a facial subspace is at $S$".
+We find it useful to generalize this idea of ``locality" to supporting subspaces that are localized at a set $S \subseteq C$ instead of only at points, i.e., we consider all supporting subspaces of $C$ that also contain $S$.
+To emphasize this connection, we say that a supporting subspace is ``at $S$" to describe its containment of $S$.
 The reader should keep in mind the important special case of $S$ being a singleton $S = \{x\}$, for which the results are localized at a point.

-Any affine facial subspace $L$ at $S$ has its affine offset determined by $S$.
-Recall that $L-L$ is simply the affine subspace $L$ translated in such a way that it becomes a (non-affine) subspace.
+Any supporting subspace $L$ at $S$ has its affine offset determined by $S$.
+Recall that $L-L$ is the tangent space of $L$, i.e., the translation of $L$ that becomes a (non-affine) subspace.
 With this, it becomes clear that $L = (L-L) + S$.
-We can always deduce the correct affine offset from in $S$.
-Therefore, we find it convenient to describe the set of affine facial subspaces that contain $S$ through their translated, non-affine counterparts. \begin{definition}[Facial subspace at S] Let $C \subseteq X$ be a convex set and $S \subseteq X$ a non-empty subset.
-A subspace $U \subseteq X$ is defined to be a \emph{facial subspace} of $C$ at $S$ if: \begin{enumerate} \item $S - S \subseteq U$ \item $U + S$ is an affine facial subspace of $C$. \end{enumerate}
+We can always deduce the correct affine offset from $S$ alone.
+Therefore, we find it convenient to describe the set of supporting subspaces that contain $S$ through their tangent spaces.
+We henceforth call the tangent spaces of supporting subspaces ``supporting subspaces" as well, and whether we mean the affine subspace or its tangent space will be clear from context. \begin{definition}[Supporting subspace at S] Let $C \subseteq X$ be a convex set and $S \subseteq X$ a non-empty subset.
+We call a subspace $U \subseteq X$ a \emph{supporting subspace} of $C$ at $S$ if: \begin{enumerate} \item $S - S \subseteq U$ \item $U + S$ is an (affine) supporting subspace of $C$ as defined in \Cref{loc:supporting_subspace.statement}. \end{enumerate}